Slovene Writers' Association

 The Slovene Writers' Association (Društvo slovenskih pisateljev) is a non-profit association of Slovene writers based in Ljubljana.

 The association was founded on 21 April 1872 in Ljubljana at the initiative of Davorin Trstenjak who also became its first president.
-The statue of the organization was confirmed by the Duchy of Carniola on 10 May 1872.
+The statute of the organization was confirmed by the Duchy of Carniola on 10 May 1872.
 The constituent congress was held on 14 September 1872 while regular meetings took place in the Hotel Evropa until the 1885.
 It operated under various names over the years and re-adopted its original name Društvo slovenskih pisateljev in 1968.
 It provides a platform for writers, poets, playwrights and essayists who participate to promote common cultural and social inetersts.